franc136/2022_Cyclistic_Case_Study/README.md

 #### Top 25 Member Start Stations

-Also consistent with the overall top 25 stations, the top 25 member rider stations were predominantly associated with transportation hubs like Ogilvey Transportation Center and Union Station (Clinton St. and Washington Blvd, Canal St. and Adams St.), in proximity to popular L-train stations (Clark St. and Division St. (Red Line), Wells St. stations in River North and Near North neighborhoods (Brown Line), and work/education hubs (Hyde Park stations (University of Chicago), Loomis St. and Lexington St. (University of Illinois at Chicago/Illinois Medical District), Kingsbury St. and Kinzie St. (Merchandise Mart).)
+Also consistent with the overall top 25 stations, the top 25 member-rider stations were predominantly associated with transportation hubs like Ogilvey Transportation Center and Union Station (Clinton St. and Washington Blvd, Canal St. and Adams St.), in proximity to popular L-train stations (Clark St. and Division St. (Red Line), Wells St. stations in River North and Near North neighborhoods (Brown Line), and work/education hubs (Hyde Park stations (University of Chicago), Loomis St. and Lexington St. (University of Illinois at Chicago/Illinois Medical District), Kingsbury St. and Kinzie St. (Merchandise Mart).)

 ![Top 25 member](/Viz/Top_25_Start_Stations_Members.png)